dkmarkell/SimpleRedditFeed/README.md

 On the list screen, the second tab (PINNED) contains a list of all items that were pinned from the HOT list.
 Items in this list are stored on the device and persist the app closing and device restarting.
 The items in this list contain the same information as the HOT list (requirement 4).

 The HOT list can be refreshed by pulling down on the list.
 The HOT list also contains pinned items that are no longer part of the HOT list from Reddit.
 If you unpin an item that is no longer part of Reddit's HOT list, the item will be removed from the list (requirement 5).

-Some notes about the app:
+<b>Some notes about the app:</b>

 The category field was always returning null from Reddit (even in a browser), so I used the subreddit field in its place.